Required minimum distributions (RMDs)

 Your RMD amount is usually based off the IRS Uniform Lifetime Table and the fair market value (FMV) or entire interest value (EIV) of your retirement plan on Dec.
 31 of the prior year.

 RMDs are determined separately for each of your retirement plans and are required per individual, not per couple.
 If you have a spouse who is more than 10 years younger than you that is the sole beneficiary of your account a different life expectancy table is used, which can allow for a smaller RMD.
 In each case, the RMD is calculated by dividing the year-end account value by the applicable life expectancy factor.
-Calculations for inherited IRAs are different and depend on several different factors – please see IRS publication 590-B.
+Calculations for inherited IRAs are different and depend on several different factors – please see IRS Publication 590-B.

 How do I determine my RMD amount?